List of songs in Guitar Hero

-Main setlist
+Main set list

 There are thirty songs within the solo "Career" mode.
 The songs are grouped by difficulty into named tiers.
 Furthermore, four overall difficulty levels — Easy, Medium, Hard, and Expert — are present in the game, reflecting the number of frets that are employed, the number of notes to be played, and the speed at which the notes scroll on the screen.
 Tiers are presented sequentially within each difficulty level; in lower difficulty modes, only 3 or 4 songs of each tier must be completed before the next tier is made available for that difficulty level, while in the higher difficulties, all five songs must be completed.
-Once a tier is opened at any difficulty level, the songs in that tier are playable in quickplay or competitive modes.
+Once a tier is opened at any difficulty level, the songs in that tier are playable in quick play or competitive modes.
 However, in the easiest difficulty, you only play five tiers, and cannot unlock bonus songs.

-All songs are covers of the original versions, credited as, for example, "'Iron Man' as made famous by Black Sabbath", and were performed by WaveGroup Sound for the game.
-WaveGroup has released a selection of these covers through paid download services like iTunes in a collection entitled "The Guitar Hero Recordings".
+All songs are covers of the original versions, credited as, for example, "'Iron Man' as made famous by Black Sabbath", and were performed by Wave Group Sound for the game.
+Wave Group has released a selection of these covers through paid download services like iTunes in a collection entitled "The Guitar Hero Recordings".